Planning Your Trip in the Smokies

 There are two main entrances to the park, both on U.S. Highway 441.
 One is at Oconaluftee about 2 miles from Cherokee on the North Carolina side, about 50 miles or a little over one hour by car from Asheville.
 The other is at Sugarlands near Gatlinburg on the Tennessee side.
-Three main visitor information centers are in the park, at Oconaluftee, Sugarlands and Cades Cove.
-In addition, there is a small visitor station at Clingmans Dome and four information centers outside the park in Tennessee, in Sevierville, Townsend and two in Gatlinburg.
+Four visitor information centers are in the park, at Oconaluftee, Sugarlands, Cades Cove and Clingmans Dome.
+In addition, there are four information centers outside the park in Tennessee, in Sevierville, Townsend and two in Gatlinburg.

 On the North Carolina side there are a number of other places where you can enter the park, typically on unpaved roads, including at Balsam Mountain, Big Creek, Bryson City, Fontana and Waynesville.

 Elevations in the park range from 875 feet to 6,643 feet.
 This difference in elevation can affect local weather in significant ways.
 It can be 15 to 20 degrees F. cooler at Clingmans Dome or Mt.
 Le Conte than at park entrances.
 Driving from the Oconaluftee or Sugarlands entrance to Clingmans Dome is the equivalent, in terms of climate and flora, of driving from the Mid-Atlantic U.S. to northern Canada.
 July and August are the warmest months, while January and February are the coldest.

 Precipitation averages 55 inches per year in the lowlands to 85 inches per year at Clingmans Dome.
 About one day in three in the Smokies sees some precipitation, either rain or snow.
 Precipitation is pretty well spread out over the year, with September and October generally being the driest months.